 No need to fret about what to do with the family pet when you’re staying at The Old Rectory because you can bring him along with you.
-The Old Rectory allows 2 well behaved dogs at no extra charge although this must be agreed with the property owner.
+The Old Rectory allows 2 well behaved dogs (extra charge) although this must be agreed with the property owner in advance.

 Rest assured your woofer will have just as wonderful a time as the rest of you because not only is there a lovely big garden for him to tear about in at The Old Rectory, but also, because you're in the Quantock Hills there's no shortage of walks in these parts.
 There are steep wooded combes, wild windswept heaths and a dramatic coastline to explore, and the sea isn’t far.
 Some of the beaches round here are fantastic for dog walks – like Doniford, Kilve and East Quantoxhead; certainly not your stereotypical golden sands, but still, each has it’s own unique beauty.
 If you go to Kilve keep your eyes peeled for fossils and see what you can find in the rockpools.
 When you’ve finished stroll back up the lane to the Chantry Tea Gardens for a slice of homemade cake.